TheCarsonWest/TheCarsonWest.github.io/test/content/Python Functions.md

 **Recursive Functions:**

 Functions that call themselves.
-They must have a base case to avoid infinite recursion.
+They must have a base case to avoid infinite [Recursion](./../recursion/).
 [Recursion in Python](./../recursion-in-python/)

 **Decorators:**